matt-deboer/kuill/README.md

 Goal
 ---

-To provide a multi-tennant Kubernetes UI experience (inasmuch as Kubernetes is multi-tennant) capable of integrating with popular enterprise authentication mechanisms, and that helps the casual user come up to speed quickly on the components that make up their applications.
+To provide a multi-tennant* UI for Kubernetes capable of integrating with popular enterprise authentication mechanisms, and that helps the casual user come up to speed quickly on the components that make up their applications.

 ### Why create another dashboard?
-Why should I use this one?

-The key differentiators when compared with the existing open source dashboard are built-in support for enterprise SSO integrations, combined with the proxying of all requests as the logged-in user (as opposed to executing under a shared service account).
+The key differentiators when compared with the existing open source dashboard are built-in support for enterprise SSO integrations like SAML 2 and OpenID+Connect, combined with the proxying of all requests as the logged-in user (via user-impersonation).
 See [this discussion](https://github.com/kubernetes/dashboard/issues/574#issuecomment-282360783) for details surrounding the trade-offs involved in running the existing dashboard in a multi-tenant environment.

 ---